Hemphill, Texas: Space Shuttle Columbia disaster

 In February 2003, the town and its vicinity were one of the key search areas for wreckage from the Space Shuttle Columbia after it broke up over Texas.
 Search teams recovered some of the remains of the shuttle and crew members, and the Orbiter Experiment Support System recorder (OEX) was found near Hemphill.

 A memorial has been erected in Hemphill commemorating the deceased Columbia astronauts.
 The memorial is located at the intersection of Hwy 87 North and Hwy 83 East.

-On the eighth anniversary of the disaster, the Patricia Huffman Smith NASA "Remembering Columbia" Museum was opened in Hemphill on February 1, 2011 in a new building constructed next to the J.R.
+On the eighth anniversary of the disaster, the Patricia Huffman Smith NASA "Remembering Columbia" Museum was opened in Hemphill on February 1, 2011, in a new building constructed next to the J.R.
 Huffman Public Library.
 The museum is named for the late wife of philanthropist Al Smith, who donated most of the money to build the museum.
 The Sugar Land real estate developer also exports construction materials.
-He and his wife had also donated money for the library a decade ago.
+He and his wife had also donated money for the library a decade before.
 The new museum features the permanent "NASA Remembering Columbia" exhibit.
 It includes many items donated by area families who worked on the search for remains, as well as items from families of the astronauts, and official material from NASA, which operates the museum.